aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

 ## Destroying the deployed resources

+> If you plan to continue the learning series and build the Shopping List application, you can save this step for later.

-Now that you're done creating your first PDK project, destroy your deployed resources to avoid incurring any costs as follows:
+Now that you're done creating your first PDK project, you can choose to destroy your deployed resources to avoid incurring any costs as follows:

 ```bash
 cd packages/infra